vincentrrsg/sourcegraph/doc/dev/background-information/sg/reference.md

 Get logs from CI builds (e.g. to grep locally).

 Get logs from CI builds, and output them in stdout or push them to Loki.
-By default only gets failed jobs - to change this, use the '--state' flag.
+By default only gets failed jobs—to change this, use the '--state' flag.

-The '--job' flag can be used to narrow down the logs returned - you can provide either the ID, or part of the name of the job you want to see logs for.
+The '--job' flag can be used to narrow down the logs returned—you can provide either the ID, or part of the name of the job you want to see logs for.

 To send logs to a Loki instance, you can provide --out=http://127.0.0.1:3100 after spinning up an instance with 'sg run loki grafana'.
 From there, you can start exploring logs with the Grafana explore panel.